tbhdbsys/angular-meteor-docs/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_13.md

 At this point we need to return the filtered array.

-The great thing here is that thanks to Meteor we have access to the great [underscore](http://docs.meteor.com/#underscore) library.

-So we use underscore's `filter` method to remove each user that either isn't the party's owner or that is not already `_contains` (another underscore method) in the invited list.
+We use `filter` method to remove each user that neither is the party's owner nor hasn't been invited.

+To make our lives easier, we can just use `underscore` package.

+    $ meteor npm install --save underscore

+{{> DiffBox tutorialName="meteor-angular1-socially" step="13.3"}}

-So now let's use our new filter
+So now let's use our new filter.

-Simply add the filter to the list of users and send the current party to the party parameter, inside `party-details.html`:
+We will create a component to display list of uninvited users.
+Let's call it `PartyUninvited`.

+First, we need a template.
+Use already exist one view from PartyDetails and move it to a separate file:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="13.4"}}

+Then, create the actual component:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="13.5"}}

+PartyUninvited has a one-way binding called `party`.
+Without a party we can't say who hasn't been invited!

+Since we have `users` helper we have also add `UninvitedFilter`:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="13.6"}}

+Let's use the filter:

+{{> DiffBox tutorialName="meteor-angular1-socially" step="13.7"}}

+And add it to the PartyDetails component

+{{> DiffBox tutorialName="meteor-angular1-socially" step="13.8"}}

-{{> DiffBox tutorialName="meteor-angular1-socially" step="13.2"}}
+{{> DiffBox tutorialName="meteor-angular1-socially" step="13.9"}}

 Run the app and see the users in each party.